 In 1934 Mr. Magner turned the business over to his two sons, J. Clete Magner and Paul F. Magner, who moved the business to its current location at 12 Mott Ave, Norwalk, CT marking a change in modern funeral services.
 This building serves as a location for families to receive friends and a place to conduct a funeral service.

 Clete Magner died in 1941, leaving Paul to run the business until his retirement in 1965.
 In 1965 until 1982, Paul’s oldest son, James P. Magner, ran the funeral business.
 Upon James’ death in 1982, his son Michael J. Magner took over the business and has since been joined by his brother James Paul Magner, both representing the 4th generation of Magners serving the Norwalk and surrounding areas.

-Magner Funeral Home has been a member of the Selected Independent Funeral Homes, by invitation.
+Magner Funeral Home has been a member of the Selected Independent Funeral Homes, by invitation since 1978.